ucsb-cs156/ucsb-cs156.github.io/topics/spring_react/spring_react_testing_pyramid.md

 Now that we have added additional Maven profiles, we must add some `.properties` to support the Spring profiles that they depend on.

 These properties files are not application generic and require some attention to detail.
-Under `src\main\resources`, both of the two new files have the same intial contents and `application-development.properties` with the required changes for each new file below.
+Under `src/main/resources`, both of the two new files have the same intial contents and `application-development.properties` with the required changes for each new file below.

 Create `application-wiremock.properties` with the same contents as `application-development.properties` however you must add the following.